Chicken Soup (TV series)

 Chicken Soup is an American sitcom starring Jackie Mason and Lynn Redgrave.
 It aired on ABC from September 12 to November 7, 1989.

-Overview
+Premise

 The series focuses on the interfaith relationship of a middle-aged Jewish man, Jackie (Mason), and an Irish Catholic woman, Maddie (Redgrave).
 Episodes centered around humorous situations and obstacles caused by the couple's different religions.